-If you know of a resource that might be useful for others that isn’t listed here, please feel free to suggest it!
+If you know of a resource that might be useful for others that should be listed here, please feel free to suggest it!

 Other blogs and forums that I read (not every day – I’m not crazy!)

 - PetaPixel I like the variety of posts on this blog

 - Large Format Photography Forum There are a lot of very experienced LF photographers here – I’m learning a lot from them.

 - Photrio.com – (formerly APUG.org) Same as above – Very good source for film-centric information.

 - F-stoppers – Some interesting stuff here, lots of analog stories